shopware5/devdocs/source/developers-guide/backend-components/detail/index.md

 * product-tab-changed
 * ...

 The `Shopware.detail.Controller` catches these events and performs the default actions for the appropriate event.
-In the [bla foo tutorial]() you will learn how to deactivate or extend the Shopware default controller.
+In the [Backend Component - Batch Processes](/developers-guide/backend-components/batch-processes/) you will learn how to deactivate or extend the Shopware default controller.

 ## Shopware.model.Container Basics
 In this section of the tutorial, we'll focus on the `Shopware.model.Container`, hereinafter referred to as *model container*, and how it works behind the scenes.
-In addition, you'll learn how the model container creates the fieldsets, the input fields and how to configure them properly.
-The requirements are the property `record` which should contain a `Shopware.data.Model` and the property `controller`, which should be the name of the PHP controller.
+In addition, you'll learn how the model container creates the field sets, the input fields and how to configure them properly.
+The requirements are that the property `record` should contain a `Shopware.data.Model` instance and that the `controller` property should be the name of the PHP controller.

 ### Generating forms
-The foundation of the form generation is the provided `Shopware.data.Model` as `record` property.
-By default, you should create every field manually except for the `id` property.
+The base for the form generation is the `Shopware.data.Model` instance provided in the `record` property.
+By default, you have to create every field manually except for the `id` property.
 This should result in a faster application.
-Further, there will only be one fieldset created.
+Furthermore, only one field set will be created by default.

 ```javascript
 Ext.define('Shopware.apps.SwagProduct.model.Product', {